The 12 Steps of ‘Copter Detox*

-- We make a list of occasions when our hovering caused harm to our children and others.
+- We make a list of occasions when our hovering caused harm to our children (or parents, grandchildren, friends, co-workers) and others.

 - We continue to examine the ways in which we hover, and where we find shortcomings, we admit it.

-- We appreciate our children, in-law children, and grandchildren for their unique gifts, which shine without our intervention.
+- We appreciate our children (or grandchildren, in-law children, parents, friends, co-workers) for their unique gifts, which shine without our intervention.

-- We carry forward the message of ‘CopterDetox and pledge to help other hovering parents, so their children, too, shall live free of the blade’s shadow.
+- We carry forward the message of ‘CopterDetox and pledge to help other hovering addicts, so their loved ones, too, shall live free of the blade’s shadow.

 Let us all begin at the beginning … My name is Becky B and I’m a helicopter parent.